Swollen Lymph Nodes behind the Ear: 10 Causes and Treatments

 - Symptoms become worse over time.

-You should opt for some home remedies to treat swollen lymph node behind the ear.
-If the home remedies fail to relieve you in few days then it is essential to consult the doctor to know the exact cause.
+It would help if you opted for home remedies to treat swollen lymph nodes behind the ear.
+However, if the home remedies fail to relieve you in a few days, it is essential to consult the doctor to know the exact cause.

 “8 Causes of Swollen and Painful Lymph Nodes Behind the Ear,” https://www.enkiverywell.com/lymph-nodes-behind-ear.html

 “Sore Throat and Ear Pain: Its Causes, Symptoms, Treatment, 6 Home Remedies,” https://www.epainassist.com/earache-or-ear-pain/swollen-lymph-nodes-behind-ears